Money Needed to Retire: When Will You Have Enough?

-Once you know the income you'll need, you can set a goal for your net worth at retirement.
+Once you know the income you'll need, you can set a goal for your retirement savings.
 Although there is no one right answer, there are some guidelines you can use.
-One is that it's generally safe to withdraw 4 to 4.5 percent of your savings a year, according to Forbes.
-So if you want to replace $60,000 in income a year, and you expect to receive $15,000 a year in Social Security, you would need between $1 million and $1.125 million.
-Other guidelines that might be a little more achievable suggest saving eight or 10 times your salary by retirement in order to replace 75 percent of your salary in income, CNBC reports.
-According to those guidelines, if your salary is $80,000, then you should save $640,000 or $800,000.
+One is that it's generally safe to withdraw 4 percent to 4.5 percent of your savings a year, according to Forbes.
+So, if you can save $1 million, you could draw 4.5 percent annually to have $45,000 a year for about 22 years.
+Add in $15,000 a year in Social Security, and you would have $60,000 a year.
+Other guidelines suggest saving eight to 10 times your salary by retirement in order to replace 75 percent of your salary, CNBC reports.
+According to those guidelines, if your salary is $80,000, then you should save $640,000 to $800,000.

 Estimate Your Social Security Benefits

-To make sure your predictions are in the right ballpark, check how much Social Security you can expect using a retirement estimator.
+To make sure your predictions are in the right ballpark, check the benefits you can expect using the Social Security retirement estimator.
 The value of your benefit goes up if you delay retirement by a few years past the standard retirement age, according to the Social Security Administration.
-Thus, it's a good idea to look at estimates for retiring at a few different ages to learn how your benefits could change.
+So, it's a good idea to look at estimates for retiring at a few different ages to learn how your benefits could change.
 If the estimator gives you a result that's different from what you expected, adjust your savings goal.

 See How Much You Have Now

 Enter your current savings amount, age and income into a retirement calculator.
-Try entering a few different retirement dates to see what percentage of your income you'll have to save annually before you have the money needed to retire.
-You can then set a goal for your retirement date.
+Try entering a few different lengths of retirement to see what percentage of your income you'll have to save annually before you have the money needed to retire.
+You can then forecast your retirement age.

 Since there are many variables that go into planning for retirement, no single calculation can give you a definitive answer.
-It will help to talk to a financial planner to confirm that your planned retirement date makes sense for you.
+It will help to talk to a financial planner to confirm that your preferred retirement age makes sense for you.